Phytochemistry and Pharmacognosy I

 Program

-1. Phytochemistry and Pharmacognosy concepts
+1. Concepts of Phytochemistry and Pharmacognosy

-2. Use of natural drugs in therapeutics
+2. Use of plant drugs in therapeutics

-3. Microscopic analysis of plant drugs
+3. Microscopic analysis of plant pharmaceuticals

-4. Compounds of the primary metabolism
+4. Compounds of primary metabolism

 4.1.
 Carbohydrates

-5. Compounds of the secondary metabolism
+5. Compounds of specialized metabolism

 5.1.
 Acetyl coenzyme A and metabolites synthesized by the acetate pathway